Americans' Guide to Buying BC Real Estate: Taxes, Deposits, & Foreign Buyer Rules Explained Step-by-Step

 Real-World Scenario: Whistler Village Condo

 An American couple wants a village condo they can use for winter and rent the rest of the year.
-A hotel-strata unit zoned for nightly rentals usually remains eligible, while a residential-only condo next door may be fully restricted.
+A hotel-strata unit zoned for nightly rentals usually remains eligible, while a residential-only condo next door may have rental restrictions under strata bylaws.

 Kelowna and the Okanagan